Roles and Responsibilities of RTI Fellows

 RTI Fellows advise senior management on emerging issues related to their areas of scientific expertise affecting RTI's research programs.
 RTI views the Fellows as an invaluable, preeminent resource for scientific and technical advice throughout the organization.
 RTI Fellows initiate various activities to bring their knowledge and expertise to bear at RTI and within the wider scientific community.
 These can include, but are not limited to, the following activities:

-- Organizing scientific seminars open to all RTI staff
+- Organizing scientific seminars

 RTI Fellows serve on the President's Scientific Advisory Council and the Fellows Scientific Council.
 The Scientific Advisory Council meets periodically to advise the President on the state of science at RTI and on other matters of interest.
 The Fellows Scientific Council meets bi-monthly to address charges issued by the President and on scientific issues important to RTI.